yangmanST/graph_storage/README.md

 Our project consist of four main parts, including pre-data, processing, model, cost evaluation.
 * Dataset part stores the original data, the generated features vectors, train sets and test sets.
 * Coding part is responsible for extracting features from the graph workload, graph data, graph storage solution.
 Users could run the main program to obtain the unlabeled samples [initial](https://github.com/yangmanST/graph_storage/tree/master/dataset/initial).
-*Labeling part is used to label the sample.Package [preprocesing](https://github.com/yangmanST/graph_storage/blob/master/pre_data) into a jar package, and then run in the ubuntu shell with the command "java -jar pre_data.jar" to label the sample
+* Labeling part is used to label the sample.Package [preprocesing](https://github.com/yangmanST/graph_storage/blob/master/pre_data) into a jar package, and then run in the ubuntu shell with the command "java -jar pre_data.jar" to label the sample。

 * After obtaining some labeled data, we utilize the train part which in the  directory [cost_evalution](https://github.com/yangmanST/graph_storage/tree/master/cost_evalution) to achieve complete the active learning.